Temperament:Fiercely LoyalSmartA Bit Bossy

 The Cane Corso traces its origin back thousands of years to a group of working breeds called mollosers, after an ancient Greek tribe known as the Molossi, who bred these big, Mastiff-type dogs to be guardians.
 After the Roman conquest and occupation of the Greek islands, the Romans brought these dogs back to Italy, where they bred them with native breeds, producing the ancestors of today’s Cane Corso and Neopolitan Mastiff dog breeds.
 The Romans originally used the Cane Corso as “pireferi,” which you might call some of the first military service dogs.
 In Roman warfare, these dogs carried flaming buckets of oil on their backs as they were sicced on enemy soldiers.

-Fortunately, some surviving Cane Corsos were discovered in the 1970s, and a group of Italian dog fanciers set out to revive the breed.
-In 1983, the Society Amorati Cane Corso (Society of Cane Corso Lovers) was created, and by the 1990s, Corsos were making waves at dog shows across Europe.
+Fortunately, some surviving Cani Corsi were discovered in the 1970s, and a group of Italian dog fanciers set out to revive the breed.
+In 1983, the Society Amorati Cane Corso (Society of Cane Corso Lovers) was created, and by the 1990s, Cani Corsi were making waves at dog shows across Europe.
 This breed made its way to the US in the late 1980s when Michael Sottile imported a litter from Italy.
 A few years later, the International Cane Corso Association was formed, and in 2010 the breed was officially recognized by the American Kennel Club.
 Today, the breed standard is primarily governed by the Cane Corso Association of America.

 Looking to make a Cane Corso part of your family?
 With more than 140 AKC-registered Cane Corso breeders, prices for pups typically range between about $1,800 to $3,000, although they can go higher.
-You may want to consider adopting the breed through a Cane Corso rescue, such as Cane Corso Rescue, Inc., or by keeping an eye out for the breed at your local animal shelter, or search Chewy’s database of adoptable dogs in your area.
+You may want to consider adopting the breed through a Cane Corso rescue, such as Cane Corso Rescue, Inc., by keeping an eye out for the breed at your local animal shelter, or search Chewy’s database of adoptable dogs in your area.

-No, Cane Corsos are not hypoallergenic.
+No, Cani Corsi are not hypoallergenic.
 Dog allergens are produced by saliva and dander, which all dogs have.
 So technically, there’s no such thing as a hypoallergenic dog.
 Hairless breeds and non-shedding breeds like Poodles tend to be easier for allergy-sufferers to live with.
-But with a coat that’s prone to light shedding and heavy seasonal shedding, Cane Corsos are not hypoallergenic in any sense.
+But with a coat that’s prone to light shedding and heavy seasonal shedding, Cani Corsi are not hypoallergenic in any sense.

-With proper socialization, Cane Corsos can be good with kids, not to mention protective of them.
-But because of their large size and the fact that they sometimes don’t know their own strength, it’s generally not a good idea to leave them unattended with small children.
-They’re better suited for families with older children and teens.
+With proper socialization, Cani Corsi can be good with kids, not to mention protective of them.
+But because of their large size and the fact that they sometimes don’t know their own strength, it’s important to teach them how to behave around small children— and all members of your household must be taught how to behave with dogs, too.

 What are the most common Cane Corso mixes?